Kenton College Preparatory School offers some of the best facilities available in Kenya.

 The school is organised into two parts, Junior School (Y2-4) and Senior School (5-8).
 The Junior classrooms are situated at one end of the school and children stay in their classrooms for the majority of their subjects, taught by their class teacher.
 However, they do leave the classroom to go to ICT and Computing, Physical Education, Art, Music and Science.
 When a child reaches Senior school they will have different subject teachers and move between lessons according to their timetable.

-As well as large amount of subject specific academic classrooms, all resourced with Interactive Whiteboards and projectors, the school has 3 Science labs (1 Junior, 2 Senior) and 2 ICT and Computing labs.
+As well as large amount of subject specific academic classrooms, all resourced with ultra modern interactive LED panels or Interactive Whiteboards and projectors, the school has 3 Science labs (1 Junior, 2 Senior) and 2 ICT and Computing labs.
 We have a fully working Library stocked modern releases as well as classics.

 ART AND DESIGN TECHNOLOGY